List of Left Behind characters: Irene Steele

 Before the Rapture, Irene is married to the series' chief protagonist, Rayford Steele.
 Together they have two children, Chloe and Raymie.
 After becoming a born-again Christian, Irene becomes desperate for her family to have the same salvation she has.
 She eventually gets through to her son, Raymie, who becomes a Christian and helps her cope with Rayford's and Chloe's indecisiveness toward God.
 She even counsels Rayford's parents, who are struggling with Alzheimer's, leading them both to salvation before their deaths.
 Through the counseling of her friend Jackie, Irene tries to turn the rest of her family towards Christ, but to no avail.

 Rayford becomes more and more distant over the years, and Irene suspects he is having an affair.
 Chloe leaves home to go to college, having never let go of her "show me" attitude.
 Just as Irene is at the height of her desperation, the Rapture occurs.
 Irene and Raymie are among the countless millions of believers who are taken up into the House of God, where the Bema Seat Judgment takes place.
 At first, Irene is nervous when her works are tested by the fire because of her short time as a Christian, but her efforts are ultimately praised by Jesus.

 After the Marriage Supper of the Lamb, Irene and the rest of the raptured saints wait and enjoy life in Heaven.
 On Earth, the cosmic battle of the ages takes place as the Tribulation ravages the planet.
 Irene returns with the heavenly hosts at the Glorious Appearing of Christ, reuniting with her husband, her daughter, and her young grandson, Kenny Bruce Williams.
 She is also thrilled to meet Cameron "Buck" Williams, Chloe's husband.

 In Kingdom Come, Irene and her husband lead a missionary trip to Egypt, where they lead many to salvation during the Millennium World.
 She is present at the final battle at the end of the Millennium where Christ overthrows evil once and for all and welcomes all believers into the Kingdom of Heaven for eternity.

 Rayford Steele

 Rayford Steele is a former 747 pilot for Pan-Con Airlines and loses his first wife (Irene) and only son (Raymie Jr.) in the Rapture.
-Shortly after that, he becomes a born-again believer, begins working for Global Community, and flows Carpathia's private jet until his cover is blown.
+Shortly after that, he becomes a born-again believer, begins working for Global Community, and flies Carpathia's private jet until his cover is blown.
 His daughter Chloe also becomes a believer, and he has a grandson, Kenny Bruce.
 He loses his second wife, Amanda, in a plane crash.
 Steele is an original member of the Tribulation Force and is wanted for supposedly murdering Nicolae Carpathia.
 He is a witness to the Glorious Appearing and now resides near the Valley of Jehoshaphat.
 He was portrayed by Brad Johnson in the films, Nicolas Cage in the 2014 film, and Kevin Sorbo in Left Behind: Rise of the Antichrist.